demisto/content/Packs/CaseManagement-Generic/README.md

 The Case type has an optimized layout for both the summary pages, and the new/edit screen.
 This layout includes some useful action buttons for Analysts to utilize in their day to day.

-This layout can use used as a template for future Incident types you create in your system.
+This layout can be used as a template for future Incident types you create in your system.

 ## Playbook